 Alongside a packed academic curriculum, students have countless opportunities to participate in a variety of extracurricular activities, such as sports, drama and music.
 Francis Holland School takes full advantage of its location in London, giving students the chance to regularly visit the capital throughout their school life.

 Francis Holland School (NW1) 11 Plus Exam Information

 Exam Board Type: ISEB Common Pretest

 Deadline for taking the ISEB Pretest: December 10th

 Results Date: February

-Year 7 entry is not determined by student performance in the 11 plus exam alone.
-It is the policy of the London Consortium to consider overall performance in the cognitive test, interview and reference(s).
-Each of these assessment procedures will allow the school to gauge a student’s potential.
+Year 7 entry is based on your daughter’s overall performance in the entrance test, interview and reference(s).
+Each of these assessment procedures will allow the school to gauge her potential.
 Should the school have to decide between two or more candidates who meet the admission requirements, they may give preference to girls:

 However, girls from the above list will not necessarily be given automatic priority.

 For further information on Francis Holland School’s Year 7 admissions process, please contact the Registrar on 020 7535 2777 or email email@example.com.